 Lyme Disease Clinical Trials

 Clinical Trial NCT03970733: Alternative Schedule Study For VLA15, a Vaccine Candidate Against Lyme Borreliosis (Active)

 - The objectives for this Phase 2 VLA15-202 clinical study are to determine the optimal dosage level and vaccination schedule for use in Phase 3 pivotal field efficacy studies, based on immunogenicity and safety data.

 - A total of 250 subjects will be randomized 2:2:1 into three treatment groups to receive either VLA15 with Alum (two different dose levels) or Placebo.

-- Study duration per subject will be a maximum of 19 months.
+- The study duration per subject will be a maximum of 19 months.
 Overall study Duration is estimated to be 21 months.

 - This ongoing Phase 2 study (VLA15-201) involves 120 subjects and testing of three dosage levels of VLA15, or placebo.